Bright, vivid display; Comfortable keyboard; Speedy SSD; Included S Pen stylus; Convenient Galaxy Flow; Decent gaming performance

 The Samsung Galaxy Book is a detachable, 12-inch notebook with a fantastic display and short battery life.

 The high-end, detachable 2-in-1 market has a new screen champion.
 Samsung's 12-inch Galaxy Book wows with a bright Super AMOLED display that supports vivid HDR content.
 But while we also love its comfortable keyboard and fast SSD, the $1,129 system's short battery life and awkward in-lap experience take away from the experience.
-If you can live with these trade-offs, however, this Samsung will reward you with a stunning visual experience.
+If you can live with these trade-offs, however, this Samsung will reward you with a stunning visual experience that's both one of the best Samsung tablets and a top convertible as well.

 Galaxy Book (12-Inch) vs Galaxy Book 2: What's Different